My daily writing practice how has empowered me to change my morning routine

 17 May 2021

-On this date, I made a commitment to myself to initiate a daily writing practice for the next 30 days and assess how I feel.
+On this date, I made a commitment to myself to initiate a daily writing practice for the next 30 days.
+I’d then assess how I feel.
 I had no expectations.

 5 September 2021

 This is when I’m writing this article and I am still writing daily.
 Clearly, that commitment stuck.
 I have stopped and started with journaling daily previously a number of times in the past.
 However, the habit never quite stuck for some reason.
 There is an element of guilt that comes with being a professional writer but acknowledging that until recently, I was not writing or journaling on any kind of regular basis.

 So, what changed for me?
 I had come across the book, How to do the Work, by Dr Nicole LePera, a number of times on social media.
 I’d lost count of how many recommendations I had seen for this book.
 And then I saw Dr LePera being interviewed by Mel Robbins.

 Once I started reading How to do the Work, I quickly became hooked.
 I enjoy how Dr LePera deep dives into all of the complexities that come with being human.
 Her holistic approach (Dr LePera also goes by the name, The Holistic Psychologist) was a major drawcard for me.
 I am a big believer in the universe sending us the things we need at the perfect moment.
 This book landed in my hands at the perfect time for where I found myself in life early in 2021.

 In How to do the Work, Dr LePera takes readers through a number of approaches to move from the subconscious mind into the conscious mind.
 As someone who recognises that I spend a lot of time in fight-or-flight mode, I appreciate how transparent Dr LePera is with her work.
 Healing takes time.
 Moving from auto-pilot to consciousness takes time.